sussy-code/providers/README.md

 > This package is still WIP

+Todos:
+ - add tests (integration, unit tests)
+ - running individual scrapers
+ - finish fetchers:
+   - make baseUrl param work
+   - proper serialization (with content-type headers) for standard fetcher
+   - automatically parse json
+ - error logging for failed scrapers
+ - make the lib not compile into one file, keep dependency structure

+Future todos:
-> TODO documentation: examples for nodejs + browser
+ - docs: examples for nodejs + browser

-> TODO documentation: how to use + usecases
+ - docs: how to use + usecases

-> TODO documentation: examples on how to make a custom fetcher
+ - docs: examples for custom fetcher

-> TODO functionality: running individual scrapers

-> TODO functionality: choose environment (for browser, for native)
+ - choose an output environment (for browser or for native)

-> TODO content: add all scrapers/providers

-> TODO tests: add tests
+ - flixhq show support